-6.1 The preparation of the AMR does not require any formal period of public consultation before it is published on the Council's website.

-- 6.2 The AMR has been prepared by officers in the Planning Policy and Delivery Team as they have responsibility for the monitoring of Local Plan policies and indicators.
-Other teams across the Council, such as Private Sector Housing, Economic Development and Infrastructure have also been involved with the preparation and collation of information included in the AMR. - 6.3 A draft of the AMR was presented to the Local Plan Working Group on Wednesday 13th November 2019.
-Comments made by members of the working group have been actioned and incorporated where relevant.
+- 6.1 The preparation of the AMR does not require any public consultation before it is published on the Council's website. - 6.2 The AMR has been prepared by officers in the Planning Policy and Delivery Team as they have responsibility for the monitoring of Local Plan policies and indicators.
+Other teams across the Council, such as Housing, Economic Development and Infrastructure have also been involved with the preparation and collation of information included in the AMR. - 6.3 A draft of the AMR was presented to the Local Plan Working Group on Wednesday 18th November 2020 and one or two minor adjustments were made as a result. - 6.4 As last year, a significant amount of monitoring data (updated to include 2019/20 information) will be available on the East Suffolk Open Data webpage, enabling users to search for and obtain monitoring information on a range of different themes and elements.